edgedb/edgedb/docs/intro/quickstart/inheritance.rst

 .. edb:split-section::

-  One common pattern in applications is to add shared properties to the schema that are used by multiple modules.
-For example, we might want to add a ``created_at`` and ``updated_at`` property to every object in our schema.
-We can do this by adding an abstract type and using it as a mixin for our other object types.
+  One common pattern in applications is to add shared properties to the schema that are used by multiple objects.
+For example, you might want to add a ``created_at`` and ``updated_at`` property to every object in your schema.
+You can do this by adding an abstract type and using it as a mixin for your other object types.

   .. code-block:: sdl-diff
     :caption: dbschema/default.gel